zio/zio/docs/usecases/testing.md

 title:  "Testing"
 ---

-In **ZIO Test**, all tests are immutable values and tests are tightly integrated with ZIO, so testing effectual programs is as natural as testing pure ones.
-In the example above, our test involved the effect of printing to the console but we didn't have to do anything differently in our test.

 **Test Environment**

 The library also includes built-in test versions of all the standard ZIO environmental effects (`Clock`, `Console`, `System`, and `Random`), so when we tested our program above the `helloWorld` method didn't actually print a String to the console but instead wrote the String to a buffer that could access for testing purposes.
 If you ever do need to access the "live" environment just use the `live` method in the `mock` package or specify the live environment in your type signature like `Live[Console]`.